Meghaan-Binkley-Hopper/streaming-03-rabbitmq/README.md

 1. Read v1_listen_for_messages.py (and the tutorial)
 1. Run the file.

 You'll need to fix an error in the program to get it to run.
+#The errors were an extra 't' in localhost and switched auto_ack and on_message_callback.
 Once it runs successfully, will it terminate on its own?
 How do you know?
+#It will not terminate on its own.
+The messaging states that CTRL+C needs to be pressed in order to exit.
 As long as the process is running, we cannot use this terminal for other commands.

 ## Version 1 - Open a New Terminal / Emit More Messages